elbixos/MyLearningOfHaskell/Allumettes/README.md

 - a player draw between 1 and 3 matches on the line he wants.
 - player that draw the last loses.

-We want an IA to play, driven by a Min Max algorithm.
+We want an AI to play, driven by a Min Max algorithm.

 a **grid** is the configuration of matches.
 A good way to stock it is a list : [1,3,5,7]